 - Under $100/mo: Otterly ($29/mo) for monitoring.
 Loudmink Starter ($99/mo) for monitoring plus execution with 8 articles per month

-- $100-300/mo: AthenaHQ ($295/mo or $95/mo annual) for prediction-driven monitoring.
+- $100-300/mo: AthenaHQ ($295/mo or $245/mo annual) for prediction-driven monitoring.
 Loudmink Pro ($299/mo) for multi-engine execution with Reddit

 - $300-600/mo: Loudmink Max ($599/mo) for full execution including Reddit and YouTube across 5 AI search engines

-- $600-3,000/mo: AEO Engine ($797-2,997/mo) for ecommerce-focused Reddit seeding.
+- $600-3,000/mo: Evertune Pro ($800/mo) for advertising and shopping intelligence.
+AEO Engine ($1,597-2,997/mo) for ecommerce-focused done-for-you Reddit seeding.
 Profound Enterprise ($2,000-5,000+/mo) for maximum monitoring breadth

-- $3,000+/mo: Evertune for consumer panel data.
-Adobe LLM Optimizer for Adobe stack integration
+- $3,000+/mo: Adobe LLM Optimizer for Adobe stack integration

 Switching costs are low across the market.
 Most tools bill monthly with no long-term contracts.
 Start with the tool that matches your most urgent need and switch if it does not deliver within 60-90 days.
+To benchmark before committing, run a free scan of your current AI visibility, then compare tiers against Loudmink pricing.

 Generative Engine Optimization Tools vs. Traditional SEO Tools